neulab/ExplainaBoard/docs/task_kg_link_tail_prediction.md

 ### Customized Bucket Order
 In some situation, users aim to specify the bucket order according to their needs.
 Following [code](https://github.com/neulab/ExplainaBoard/blob/8ccd1a71531bc3b9e2f9e539cb001353cc49ebca/explainaboard/tests/test_kg_link_tail_prediction.py#L60) gives an example.

+Below is an example of sorting alphabetically by bucket value:

 ```python